Mathematical Economics Concentration

 - ECON H201 (Analytic Methods for Economics)

-- Two approved electives in economics.
+- Additionally, two approved courses in economics.

 - MATH H121 (Multivariable Calculus) or MATH H216 (Advanced Calculus)